john-bokma/tumblelog/README.md

 Please read my blog entry [Create a static tumblelog with Python](http://johnbokma.com/blog/2019/04/07/tumblelog-python.html), which has a thorough explanation on how to use this program.

+## SEO friendly titles

+New: You can now specify a title after the ISO 8601 date which is assigned to the `title` element of the day page, see [SEO friendly titles for tumblelog](http://johnbokma.com/blog/2019/04/12/seo-friendly-titles-for-tumblelog.html).

 ## Examples

 The `screenshots` directory has several examples of themes that come